decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## Creating the file structure

-Use our CLI tool to automatically build the initial scaffolding for a scene.
+Use our CLI tool to automatically build the initial boilerplate scene.
 To do so, run `dcl init` in an empty folder.
 See [SDK Overview]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-01-SDK-Overview %}) for details on how to install and use the CLI.

 The `dcl init` command creates a Decentraland **project** in your current working directory containing a **scene**.
 It prompts you to select a scene type (static, dynamic & singleplayer, or dynamic & multiplayer) and builds a different file structure depending on the case.